knziiy/SelfSignedCertGenerator/Readme.md

 - Generates a self-signed CA certificate.
 - Uses the CA to sign server certificates.
 - Creates corresponding private keys for the CA and server certificates.
-- Generates a CSR for the server certificate, including SANs.
+- Generates a CSR for the server certificate, including optional SANs.
 - Easy to use with command line arguments for flexible certificate details, including multiple SAN entries.

 ## Customization

 The script includes hardcoded values for certificate attributes such as COUNTRY_NAME, STATE_OR_PROVINCE_NAME, and others.
 If you need to change these values, you will need to modify the source code accordingly.
-Additionally, the default validity period for the CA and server certificates is set to 365 days, but this can be adjusted in the code as needed.
+Additionally, the default validity period for the CA and server certificates is set to 365 days, but this can be adjusted via the command line arguments.

 ## Prerequisites